This is a listing of known limitations and potential "gotchas" users of Aggregate may encounter.

 When a form submission is uploaded, and when blank forms are downloaded, all the associated media files are held in memory at the same time, twice.
 For forms with a lot of media files, this can consume a lot of memory.

-The previous section already suggested serializing form submission uploads.
-This is not absolutely critical for form downloads, but you should probably manage how many form download requests are being handled concurrently, in order to avoid memory problems.
+It is not absolutely critical to serialize form downloads, but you should probably manage how many form download requests are being handled concurrently, in order to avoid memory problems.

 Uploading blank forms with media exceeding 10MB¶